TheJoboReal/Noter/Kunstig inteligens/Temporal Difference.md

 ##### Simple Monte Carlo
 Each node is a state where a new action can be taken.
 So when looking at the value of a state, we trace a path down a see what would happen.
+We can see that monte Carlo runs until it reaches a terminal, and then updates the values.
 ![[Pasted image 20241114125438.png]]

 ##### Dynamic Programing